Hopac/Hopac/Docs/Core.md

 For practical reasons (performance and convenience), Hopac has a relatively large [API](http://hopac.github.io/Hopac/Hopac.html).
 This document tries to capture and describe a *minimal subset* of Hopac that could be used to implement *everything* else.
-Note that for just understanding the main ideas, an even smaller subset should suffice, but then there would be some important semantics that could not be implemented precisely.
+Note that, for just understanding the main ideas, an even smaller and slightly different subset should suffice, but then there would be some important semantics that could not be implemented precisely.

 ```fs
 type Job<'x> = class end